Kao Miura: 2022–23 season

 Miura had a poor showing in the short program at the 2022–23 Japan Championships, falling on both of his attempted quad jumps.
 He placed thirteenth in that segment, well back of the leaders.
 He rallied in the free skate, placing second in that segment, sufficient to rise to sixth overall.
 As a result, he was named to compete at both the 2023 Four Continents Championships and the 2023 World Junior Championships.

 At the 2023 Four Continents Championships Miura went into the event as one of the favorites for the podium along with Cha Jun-hwan of Korea, Keegan Messing of Canada, and compatriot Shun Sato.
 Miura had a shaky landing on his opening quad Salchow, but rallied to win the short program.
 After strong free skates by Sato and Messing, Miura needed to skate clean, and he did, landing all of his elements cleanly to achieve a new season's best score in the free program and overall to win the title.

 Miura entered the World Junior Championships in Calgary as the favourite for the gold medal, and won the short program with a clean skate, placing five points clear of second-place Canadian skater Wesley Chiu.
 Referencing his poor short program at the previous year's event, he opined that he was able to "funnel that frustration into a good performance today."
 He went on to win the free skate by almost forty points, earning the gold medal, his second ISU championship of the year.
+"I give myself about a 70-percent score for my performance, especially in the second half of the program," he said regarding the free skate.